fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 </figure>

 The mentioned lua script to switch the internal module into the FCC or EU-LBT mode can be obtained from the FrSky support.
 Because it is not allowed to share this script, just write a mail to the [FrSky support](mailto:frsky@frsky-rc.com) asking for the lua script.
 It is named `isrm_mode_1.lua`.
-Using this script you must choose the correct firmware that is allowed in your area.
+Using this script you must choose the correct firmware that is allowed in your area.{: .notice--warning}
-{: .warning}

 ### Switching Internal Module to EU-LBT Mode